 Comparison website for car rentals

-To rent a car in Adelaide, it is best to use a price comparison website.
-This way, you’ll definitely find a good deal for your carrental!
+To get a car rental in Adelaide, it is best to use a price comparison website.
+This way, you’ll definitely find a good deal for your car rental!
+Comparing is winning!

 Most of these agencies are located at the airport, which makes your arrival easier.
-But there are also some in the town centre of Adelaide if you decide to hire a car at a later date.
+There are also agencies in the town centre of Adelaide if you decide to hire a car at a later date.

-GOOD TO KNOW: Some companies refuse to rent vehicles to young drivers under 21.
-Others allow it, but for a higher price.
+Some companies refuse to rent vehicles to young drivers, meaning drivers under 21 years old.
+Others allow it but apply additional fees for the rental.

 How to get a cheap car in Adelaide